Here’s how to manage if a family member is still smoking.

 When a person makes major changes for the better, sometimes his or her spouse does things – either deliberately or subconsciously – that sabotage the effort, like leaving cigarette packs lying around the house.

-Gretchen Rubin, author of the book “Better Than Before: Mastering the Habits of Our Everyday Lives,” about setting and breaking habits, offers this observation: “People may actively undermine our efforts to change.
+Gretchen Rubin, author of the book “Better Than Before: Mastering the Habits of Our Everyday Lives,” offers this observation: “People may actively undermine our efforts to change.
 Someone’s new habit may make them feel abandoned, or jealous of the healthy habit and its consequences, or guilty in the face of someone else’s efforts, or hurt if the habit makes them feel rejected, or judged.
-Or maybe they’re just annoyed by some minor inconvenience it creates” — for example, the request to stop smoking in the car if that’s what they’re accustomed to.
+Or maybe they’re just annoyed by some minor inconvenience it creates” – for example, the request to stop smoking in the car if that’s what they’re accustomed to.

 The new habit becomes the new normal.
 If your spouse seems uncooperative, that makes your task of quitting harder.
 You’ll need to be extra vigilant about your cravings and how you deal with them.
 (Hint: using nicotine-replacement products is your best bet.)
 But after you’ve quit smoking completely, your spouse will probably accept that and stop doing things that make resisting cigarettes difficult for you.